 Notice that for some cycles the percentage of edited measurements is higher than usual.
-This is often linked to the Jason safe hold mode on some of these cycles (69, 78, 137, 179, 284 and 316): the radiometer has been set on 2 hours later than the altimeter.
+This is often linked to the Jason safe hold mode on some of these cycles (69, 78, 137, 179, 284, 316): the radiometer has been set on 2 hours later than the altimeter.
 As a result, the radiometer wet troposphere correction has been set to default value during this period and these measurements have been edited.
+As concerned cycle 528, the percentage of edited measurements is higher than usual because of Jason SHM too, but in this case JMR was restarted only 5 minutes after the first data so that there are less edited measurements than in the previous mentionned cases.